cruslim/web-search-execise/Readme.md

 # Pairing exercise
-This (C#) API project is poorly written.
-Please review and refactor areas where you think can be improved.
+This (C#) API project is not maintainable and it is poorly written.
+Please review and improve in appropriate areas.

 Consider all aspects of good software engineering and show us how you'll make it a production ready code.